 So how can you be sure that you won’t regret your tattoo someday?
-How can you be confident that your tattoo, like the body art of Angie Bird’s subjects, is something that you will cherish forever?
-Here’s seven fun ideas for tattoos that you won’t regret.
+How can you be confident that your tattoo, like the body art of Angie Bird’s subjects, is something that you will cherish and love forever?
+Here’s seven fun ideas for tattoos you won’t regret!

-On the flipside, if you don’t have children yet, you can still commemorate a relationship that will impact you forever: memorialize your parents in ink!
-You don’t have to get as stereotypical as “mom” inside of a heart, though that old standard is timeless
+On the flip side, if you don’t have children yet, you can still commemorate a relationship that will impact you forever: memorialize your parents in ink!
+You don’t have to get as stereotypical as “mom” inside of a heart, though that old old tattoo design is timeless.

 If you were raised by a family closely tied to your ethnic or cultural roots, you could get a tattoo to commemorate your cultural heritage.
 After all, your ancestry won’t ever change, and might get more important to you throughout life.